A reduction of the string bracket to the loop product: The cobar-type EMSS and -BV-exactness

-Indeed, there exists a non BV exact space in the class of rational elliptic spaces; see Appendix \ref{app:appA} below.
-While we are interested in the hierarchy of rational spaces defined by the $r$-BV exactness as seen in \ref{subsect:OpenQ} Problems, we do not pursue the topic in this manuscript.
+Indeed, there exists a non BV-exact space in the class of rational elliptic spaces; see Appendix \ref{app:appA} below.
+While we are interested in the hierarchy of rational spaces defined by the $r$-BV-exactness as seen in \ref{subsect:OpenQ} Problems, we do not pursue the topic in this manuscript.